yerobalg/final_project_pemin_prak/README.md

 # Final Project Pemin Prak

-This API is for the final project in college, it implements dependency injection instead of using direct import using JavaScript and proper use of error handling to improve scalability
+- This API is for the final project in college, it implements dependency injection instead of using direct import to improve scalability and testabilty
+- Proper use of error handling

 # Pre Requisite
 - NodeJS v19